soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 layout: post
 categories: tech-recipe
 ---
+## Disclaimer
+This documentation might be incomplete.
+I decided to document this in case I need to do this again in the future.
+If this is useful for you then this is great, but <b>be sure to understand want the commands do before you type them in your bash prompt</b>!

 ## Before you start
 Before you start this tech recipe, be aware that these distribution exists: [Rune audio](http://www.runeaudio.com/), [Volumio](https://volumio.org/), [Moode](http://moodeaudio.org/).
 All of these projects are maintaining pre-configured linux image containing the following programs:
 - [mpd](https://www.musicpd.org/)
 - [shairport-sync](https://github.com/mikebrady/shairport-sync)

-## Disclaimer
-This documentation might be incomplete.
-I decided to document this in case I need to do this agin in the future.
-If this is useful for you then this is great, but <b>be sure to understand want the commands do before you type them in your bash prompt</b>!

 ## Why even bother... why not simply use Rune Audio, Volumio or Moode?
-Most of the distribution listed above are made to work with a Raspberry Pi that has a hifi DAC attached to it.
+Most of the distribution listed above are made to work with a Raspberry PI that has a hifi DAC attached to it.
 While they say they support HDMI out, I was not happy with it.
-All of the distributions I tried had a funky UI to play with the mpd.conf file.
-Where this could be nice for people that don't want to get their hands dirty.
-This was a big showstopper for me because whenever I was modifying the mpd.conf file the system did not seem to like it.
+All of the distributions I tried had a funky UI to play with the mpd.conf file and this could be nice for people that don't want to get their hands dirty.
+However, this was a big showstopper for me because whenever I was modifying the mpd.conf file the system did not seem to like it.

 ## What are we going to build
 We will build a bit-perfect music player that supports up to 5.1 channels playback and up to 192kHz sample rate.
-The Raspberry Pi will need to be connected in the HDMI input of an AVR.
-If the AVR can be network controlled, then it will be controlled by the Raspberry Pi.
+The Raspberry PI will need to be connected in the HDMI input of an AVR.
+If the AVR can be network controlled, then it will be controlled by the Raspberry PI.
 [MPaD](http://www.katoemba.net/makesnosenseatall/mpad/) and [MPoD](http://www.katoemba.net/makesnosenseatall/mpod/) are used to control the music player.
+Note that [Soundirok](http://www.kvibes.de/en/soundirok/) could also be a good alternative since that MPaD and MPoD have not received any update on the AppStore for a while, but I haven't personally tested it yet.

 ## Let's build it